$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

+In general finding weakly optimal functions is easier than finding strongly optimal ones.
+Throughout we examine the values of $p$ most widely utilized, namely $p \in \{1, 2, \infty\}$.
+More generally one could consider $L_{p,q}$, optimizing the $L_q$ norm among all isotonic regressions that optimize the $L_p$ norm.
+For $1 < p < \infty$ this is not interesting since there is a unique $L_p$ isotonic regression.
+For $p=1$ there may be some variation possible, and for $p=\infty$ there are often many optimal regressions, much like $L_0$.
+However, this general setting will not be considered here.

-If the labels merely have an ordering, with no metric, one can decide this as follows: let $C_0$ be an $f$-isotonic set of maximal size.
-Values at other vertices must be 1 or more labels away from their trimmed value.
-Among all vertices $\not\in C_0$ find an $f$-isotonic set $C_1$ of maximum size where all regression values change to adjacent values, and for these vertices pin their values to their trimmed value.
-This shrinks the windows, and now all vertices that aren't pinned are 2 or more away from their trimmed value.
+One may want $L_0$ as a secondary criterion, not just the primary one, an approach that can be used when the labels merely have an ordering with no metric.
+For a weak version with a fixed set $\mathcal{L}$ of labels let $C_0$ be an $f$-isotonic set of maximal size.
+Regression values at vertices not in $C_0$ must be 1 or more labels away from their original value.
+Among these vertices find an $f$-isotonic set $C_1$ of maximum size where all regression values change to adjacent values, and for these vertices pin their values to their trimmed value.
+This shrinks the windows, and now all vertices that aren't pinned must have regression values 2 or more away from their trimmed value.
 Find an $f$-isotonic set $C_2$ fitting within the windows which maximizes the number of vertices 2 labels away from their trimmed value, etc. An isotonic regression obtained this way is called a \textit{weak} \wellp{0} regression.
+While the size of $C_0$ is unique, the size of $C_1$ depends on the choice of $C_0$, the size of $C_2$ depends on $C_0$ and $C_1$, etc.